sagemath/grant-europe/README.rst

 ========================================================================

-At the occasion of a presentation of the European H2020 call for grants, I (Nicolas M. Thiéry) started discussing opportunities for Sage.
-From those discussions, it seems a good bet could be the call
-EINFRA-9: e-Infrastructure for Virtual Research Environment.
+At the occasion of a presentation of the European H2020 call for grants, I (Nicolas M. Thiéry) started discussing opportunities for the Sage ecosystem.
+From those discussions, it seems a good bet could be the call EINFRA-9: e-Infrastructure for Virtual Research Environment.

 The purpose would be to have a regular source of funding for: